-"King of glory, reign for ever,

-Thine an everlasting crown;

-Nothing from thy love shall sever

-Those whom thou shalt call thine own;

-Happy objects of thy grace,

-Destined to behold thy face!
+King of glory, reign for ever, Yours an everlasting crown; Nothing from Your love shall sever Those whom You shall call Your own; Happy objects of Your grace, Destined to behold Your face!
 Hallelujah!
 Hallelujah!
 Hallelujah!
 Amen.

-"Saviour, hasten thine appearing;
+Saviour, hasten Your appearing;

 Bring, O bring, the glorious day,

 When, the awful summons hearing,

 Heaven and earth shall pass away!

 Then with golden harps we'll sing,

 Glory, glory to our King!

 Hallelujah!
 Hallelujah!

 Hallelujah!
-Amen."

-THE FIFTH DAY.

-BIRDS, FISHES, AND BEASTS.
+Amen.

+The 5th Day: Birds, Fishes and Beasts

-"AND God said, Let the waters bring forth abundantly the moving creature that hath life, and fowl that may fly above the earth in the open firmament of heaven. . . .
-And God said, Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth his kind: and it was so.
-And God made the beast of the earth after his kind, and cattle after their kind, and every thing that creepeth upon the earth after his kind: and God saw that it was good."1
+20 And God said, Let the waters bring forth abundantly the moving creature that has life, and fowl that may fly above the earth in the open firmament of heaven.

+24 And God said, Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth his kind; and it was so.

+25 And God made the beast of the earth after his kind, and cattle after their kind, and every thing that creeps upon the earth after his kind: and God saw that it was good.

-All this was written for our learning.
+A LL this was written for our learning.
 From the living creatures around us, as well as from inanimate nature, God designs that we shall learn lessons concerning Him and His love.

+Job 12 [RV]

-"But ask now the beasts, and they shall teach thee; And the fowls of the air, and they shall tell thee: Or speak to the earth, and it shall teach thee: And the fishes of the sea shall declare unto thee.
-Who knoweth not in all these That the hand of the Lord hath wrought this?
-In whose hand is the soul of every living thing, And the breath of all mankind."
-1
+7 But ask now the beasts, and they shall teach you; and the fowls of the air, and they shall tell you:

+8 Or speak to the earth, and it shall teach you: and the fishes of the sea shall declare unto you.

+9 Who knows not in all these that the hand of the Lord has wrought this?

+10 In whose hand is the soul of every living thing, and the breath of all mankind.

 The great lesson that we are to learn from the lower orders of creation is the care that God has for all His creatures, and to be sure that since God cares for the lowest, He will much more care for man, whom He has made in His own image, and placed over the works of His hands.
+The Saviour said:

+29 Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father.

+Still stronger:

-The Saviour said, "Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father."
-Still stronger: "Are not five sparrows sold for two farthings, and not one of them is forgotten before God?
-But even the very hairs of your head are all numbered.
-Fear not therefore: ye are of more value than many sparrows."
+- 6 Are not five sparrows sold for two farthings, and not one of them is forgotten before God? - 7 But even the very hairs of your head are all numbered.
+Fear not therefore: you are of more value than many sparrows.

+Again the Lord says:

-Again, the Lord says, "Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns: yet your heavenly Father feedeth them.
-Are ye not much better than they?"
+26 Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns: yet your Heavenly Father feeds them.
+Are you not much better than they?

 In the care of God for the birds we have the assurance that He will care for us; and as they do not spend time in anxious thought and worry, much less need we.
 Surely God will take as much better care of men than He does of birds, as the needs and the value of men are greater than those of the birds.